 - Virginia Leggings by Megan Nielsen (photo inspiration).
 I need a full-length version in black and grey, but I'm also living for these cropped pants in the photo.
 It's the perfect workout staple, but I really can't wait to bust this pattern out in late November to make some Christmas leggings!

 - Blackwood Cardigan by Helen's Closet (photo inspiration).
 Yellow, always and forever.

 - Esteem Dress by Cali Faye (photo inspiration).
-To be honest, this dress is a little sexier than my comfort level usually permits, but I immediately fell in love with the inspiration photo when I first laid eyes on it and have been literally daydreaming about it for at least two years.
+To be honest, this dress is a little sexier than my comfort level usually permits, but I immediately fell in love with the inspiration photo when I first laid eyes on it and have been literally daydreaming about it off and on for at least two years.

 - Linden Sweatshirt by Grainline Studio (photo inspiration by @ebonyh).
 The perfect sweater.
 I want one in grey, oatmeal, and something speckled.